mwvgroup/Pitt-Google-Broker/docs/source/installation_setup/scheduling_ingestion.rst

 Scheduling Alert Ingestion
 ==========================

-The consumer is launched using google compute engine.
+This documentation demonstrates how to schedule the Pitt-Google Broker to automatically launch and ingest alerts.
+Alert consumption is run using the Google Compute Engine service.
+In order to ensure alerts are completely ingested for a given night, two instances are scheduled for each consumer.
+Each instance runs for ~2 days and instances are restarted on alternating days.

 Start by creating the instance that will be run.

 .. code-block:: bash